curl/everything-curl/http-http2.md

-With HTTP:// URLs however, the upgrade to HTTP/2 is done with an `Upgrade:` header that may cause an extra round-trip and perhaps even more troublesome, a sizable share of old servers out in the wild will return a 400 response when seeing such a header.
+With HTTP:// URLs however, the upgrade to HTTP/2 is done with an `Upgrade:` header that may cause an extra round-trip and perhaps even more troublesome, a sizable share of old servers will return a 400 response when seeing such a header.

 It should also be noted that some (most?) servers that support HTTP/2 for HTTP:// (which in itself isn't all servers) will not acknowledge the